OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 ### Sideload app into Microsoft Teams

-1. In the Microsoft Teams application, click the **Add team** link.
+1. In the Microsoft Teams application, click the **Create and join team** link.
 Then click the **Create team** button.

     ![](Images/Exercise1-08.png)

 1. Enter a team name and description.
 In this example, the Team is named **teams-app-1**.
 Click **Next**.
 1. Optionally, invite others from your organization to the team.
 This step can be skipped in this lab.
 1. The new team is shown.
-In the left-side panel, click the elipses next to the team name.
-Choose **View team** from the context menu.
+In the left-side panel, click the ellipses next to the team name.
+Choose **Manage team** from the context menu.

     ![](Images/Exercise1-09.png)

-1. On the View team display, click **Apps** in the tab strip.
-Then click the **Sideload an app** link at the bottom right corner of the application.
+1. On the Manage team display, click **Apps** in the tab strip.
+Then click the **Upload a custom app** link at the bottom right corner of the application.
+(If you don't have this link check the sideload settings in the [Getting Started article](https://msdn.microsoft.com/en-us/microsoft-teams/setup).)

     ![](Images/Exercise1-10.png)